enketo/enketo-express/doc/differences.md

 * :white_check_mark: Enketo Express has a more advanced iframeable webform view that can communicate back to the parent window, enabled through the API (v2)
 * :white_check_mark: Enketo Express has [external authentication](../README.md#authentication) support
 * :x: Enketo Express has missing API endpoints and corresponding views: all endpoints containing "/single" (single submission views)
+* :white_check_mark: Enketo Express is 100% JavaScript
-* :white_check_mark: Enketo Express has far more helpful error messages
+* :white_check_mark: Enketo Express can be hosted on a local webserver

 #### Other
 * :white_check_mark: Enketo Express is much easier to install
 * :white_check_mark: Enketo Express has many bug fixes in the form engine that Enketo Legacy doesn't have
-* :white_check_mark: Enketo Express is 100% JavaScript
-* :white_check_mark: Enketo Express can be hosted on a local webserver